 A. The membership committee shall maintain a current list of all OSAT Members.

 B. The membership committee shall maintain a current supply of OSAT flyers and business cards.

-B. The treasurer will be appointed with the approval of the BOTS and the general membership for a two-year term.
+A. The treasurer will be appointed by the BOTS Chair and approved by the BOTS and the general membership for a two-year term.

-E. The treasurer will have authority for disbursement of up to $200.00 (two hundred dollars).
-For disbursements of $201.00 to $400.00, the BOTS approval is required.
-Any expenditure exceeding $400.00 shall require general membership approval.
+D. The treasurer will have authority for disbursement of up to $1000.00 (one thousand).
+Any expenditure exceeding $1000.00 shall require BOTS approval.